Givosiran: Renal Effects

 ENVISION Study

 The ENVISION study was a phase 3, randomized, double-blind, placebo-controlled, multicenter study evaluating the efficacy and safety of givosiran in patients (N=94) with a documented diagnosis of AHP.
 Enrolled patients were randomized on a 1:1 basis to receive subcutaneous injections of givosiran 2.5 mg/kg (n=48) or placebo (n=46) once a month for 6 months, followed by an optional 30-month OLE.
-The primary endpoint was the annualized rate of composite porphyria attacks among patients with AIP at 6 months.1,4
+The primary endpoint was the annualized rate of composite porphyria attacks among patients with AIP at 6 months.2

 In the ENVISION study at 6 months, 15% of patients (7/48) treated with givosiran and 7% of patients (3/46) on placebo had renally-related AEs, the majority of which were an increase in serum creatinine level or a reduction in eGFR.
 In the givosiran group, 10% of patients (5/48) had either the onset or worsening of chronic kidney disease, and 2% of patients (1/46) in the placebo group had worsening nephropathy, all of which were associated with an increased creatinine level and a decreased eGFR.
-Worsening chronic kidney disease was reported as a SAE in 4% of patients (2/48) receiving givosiran and no patients receiving placebo.1,5
+Worsening chronic kidney disease was reported as a SAE in 4% of patients (2/48) receiving givosiran and no patients receiving placebo.2,7

 Renal biopsies from the patients who experienced these SAEs were consistent with underlying renal disease and showed no signs of an adverse drug effect.
 No patients discontinued either givosiran or placebo due to a renal AE.
 An analysis of renal measures showed that increases in the serum creatinine level and corresponding decreases in the eGFR were noted early during givosiran treatment; both findings were reversible over time without any dose modifications.
-Stratification of patients according to the baseline category of eGFR did not show an increased percentage of renal impairment in any group.1
+Stratification of patients according to the baseline category of eGFR did not show an increased percentage of renal impairment in any group.2

 ENVISION Open-Label Extension Study

-Upon completion of the ENVISION 6-month double-blind period, eligible patients continued in the optional 30-month OLE study evaluating the long-term efficacy and safety of givosiran in patients (n=93).
+Upon completion of the ENVISION 6-month double-blind period, eligible patients continued in the optional 30-month OLE study evaluating the long-term efficacy and safety of givosiran in patients (N=93).
 In the OLE, patients were initially assigned to givosiran 2.5 mg/kg monthly (n=56) or givosiran 1.25 mg/kg monthly (n=37) for a treatment period of at least 6 months.
-After such time, a protocol amendment was enacted to increase the dose of all patients receiving the 1.25 mg/kg monthly dose to the 2.5 mg/kg monthly dose.2
+After such time, a protocol amendment was enacted to increase the dose of all patients receiving the 1.25 mg/kg monthly dose to the 2.5 mg/kg monthly dose.3

 At 30 months into the OLE (for a total of 36 months in ENVISION), renal AEs were reported in 25% of patients (12/48) in the continuous givosiran group and 20% of patients (9/46) in the placebo crossover group.
 Worsening of chronic renal failure was reported as a SAE considered related to givosiran in 1 patient.
 No renal AEs led to a discontinuation of treatment.
 Small decreases in eGFR observed soon after initiation of givosiran treatment generally stabilized by Months 12 to 26.
-Mean changes in eGFR remained stable in most patients during the OLE.2
+Mean changes in eGFR remained stable in most patients during the OLE (Figure 3).3,8

 Global Safety Database